top of page

 Ephesians 5:24 is not a command that wives be subject to husbands.

-It is a statement of fact that they are; that is the position of wives in the Greco-Roman culture.
+It is a statement of fact that they were; that is the position of wives in the Greco-Roman culture.
 Paul tells the body of believers to be subject to Christ, the way that wives of the time were subject to their husbands who were the paterfamilias in the Greco-Roman culture.
 In effect, Paul is saying, 'Submit to one another as wives submit to their husbands as the paterfamilias.'
 His main point is not about marriage but about how men and women can submit to one another and be united in Christ.

-Bruce C. E. Fleming agrees that the main idea of Ephesians 5 is that Christ and the church are united in one body.(8) He states that Ephesians 5:24 and 5:25 are two separate ideas.(9) Paul discusses how Christians ought to live, filled with the Spirit, speaking and teaching one another, submitting to one another (5:19-24).
+Bruce C. E. Fleming states that the main idea of Ephesians 5 is that Christ and the church are united in one body.(8) He states that Ephesians 5:24 and 5:25 are two separate ideas.(9) Paul discusses how Christians ought to live, filled with the Spirit, speaking and teaching one another, submitting to one another (5:19-24).
 Then Paul discusses Christ's love for the church (5:25-32).
 He suggests using parenthesis (10) to see the focus of imitating Christ:

 Fleming explains there is no household code (11) in Ephesians 5 at all; it is not instructions for marriage.